Fest info Dance is dance competition for amateur and professional dancers.

 Production: the topic and or the contents must be clearly recognizable.
 All styles of dance are permitted.
 Only formations from 11 dancers on are allowed to start in this group.
 Live singing and all dance styles are allowed.

-Other disciplines: Belly Dance, Latin Show, Standard Show, Majorette, Cheerleading, Latin Fitness, Fit Kid
+Other disciplines: Oriental/Belly, Latin Show, Standard Show, Majorette, Cheerleading, Latin Fitness, Fit Kid

 You have to have one CD ( disc ) for each choreography, with only one song, for that choreography.

 CDs have to be in audio format, and in paper or plastic wrappers!!!

 One choreography – one song – one CD

 Schools are responsible for choosing, editing, running and preparing their own music.